 A comprehensive flea control program consists of four components: prevention, treatment, cleaning, and monitoring.

-- Prevention includes using a flea preventive product like a topical treatment or oral medication prescribed by your veterinarian.
+- Prevention includes using a flea preventive product like a topical treatment or oral medication your veterinarian prescribes.

-- Treatment involves using an insecticide to kill adult fleas on your cat as well as in their environment.
+- Treatment involves using an insecticide to kill adult fleas on your cat and in their environment.

-- Cleaning involves vacuuming carpets and furniture regularly, washing your cat’s bedding in hot water, and disposing of vacuum bags.
+- Cleaning involves frequently vacuuming carpets and furniture, washing your cat’s bedding in hot water, and disposing of vacuum bags.

-- Monitoring involves checking your cat for fleas on a regular basis to catch any new infestations early.
+- Monitoring involves checking your cat for fleas regularly to catch any new infestations early.

 What Types of Products Do I Need for a Complete Flea Prevention Program?

 For a complete flea prevention program, you should use a flea preventive product such as a topical treatment or oral medication prescribed by your veterinarian.
-You should also use an insecticide to kill adult fleas on your cat as well as in their environment.
-Finally, cleaning the carpets and furniture regularly and vacuuming frequently will help to keep fleas from returning.
+You should also use an insecticide to kill adult fleas on your cat and in your home.
+Finally, cleaning the carpets and furniture regularly and vacuuming frequently will keep fleas from returning.

 Does Baking Soda Work to Control Fleas in Carpet?